W3Techs

 Technologies > Image File Formats > JPEG > by Content Languages

-Usage of JPEG broken down by content languages
+Usage of JPEG as image file format broken down by content languages

 This diagram shows the percentages of websites using JPEG broken down by content languages.
 See technologies overview for explanations on the methodologies used in the surveys.